ChMat/ExcelBundle/README.md

 **To be updated.**

-This bundle declares two services for your enjoyment:
+This bundle declares two services for your enjoyment.
+You don't have to declare them yourself.

     services:
         chmat.excel_reader: